Dear Great One,

 Love is many things.
 It is also an action.

 Much good has been done for the sake of love.
-Your mission in life, should you choose to accept it, is to expand on the expression of love in the universe.
-Your mission is to admit who you really are.
+Your life’s mission is to expand on the expression of love in the universe.

 #4.
 Live from the Awareness of Your Real Self

-Your mission in life requires a lot more from you than you ever thought possible.
-It requires that you be the giant that you really are, the genius that you really are, the creative force that you really are.
+Your life mission requires a lot more from you than you ever thought possible.
+It requires that you be the giant you are, the genius you are, the creative force you are.

 Pick one thing.
 Do it.
 Expand from there.